feloy/aoap/README.md

 - **Security Context** parameter help define various security attributes and common container settings at the container level.

 - **Debugging** parameters are very specialized parameters, mostly for debugging purposes (`Stdin`, `StdinOnce` and `TTY`).

+## Pod Controllers

+The pod, although being the master piece of the Kubernetes architecture, is rarely used alone.
+We generally use a Controller to run a pod with some specific policies.

+The different controllers handling pods are:

+- `ReplicaSet`: ensures that a specified number of pod replicas are running at any given time.
+- `Deployment`: enables declarative updates for Pods and ReplicaSets.
+- `StatefulSet`: manages updates of Pods and ReplicaSets taking care of stateful resources.
+- `DaemonSet`: ensures that all or some nodes are running a copy of a Pod.
+- `Job`: starts pods and ensures they complete.
+- `CronJob`: creates a Job on a time-based schedule.